thtrieu/essence/README.md

 Q: What is her color?                      .
 A: blue
 ```

 - `dqn-cartpole.py`: A classic solved with DQN, with experience replay and target network ofcourse.
+(Illustration below is one-take)

 <p align="center"> <img src="cartpole.gif"/> </p>